 "The concept of an all-terrain is to have a tire that works well in all conditions, including rain-soaked highways, where mud-terrains sometimes falter," says Ali Mansour with Four Wheeler magazine.
 "While the tighter voids prevent most all-terrains from excelling in the mud, for most daily-driven 4x4s, the modern all-terrain tire works extremely well."
 The increase in traction (versus the street-friendly all-season tire) results in more tread noise, a stiffer ride and lower fuel efficiency.
 And though the best models can manage deep snow, all-terrain tires tend to be pretty slippery on ice.

-Only a few all-terrain truck tires are capable on both pavement and dirt, and reviews say the Cooper Discoverer A/T3 (Est. $170) has excellent performance on both.
+If dealing with icy roads isn't a concern where you live, or a factor in what you are looking for in an all-terrain tire, our former Best Reviewed pick, the Cooper Discoverer A/TW (Est. $155) still qualifies as a good choice.
 During his test, Josh Burns with Off-Road.com says the Discoverer A/T3 tracks "straight through the deep mud" and delivers great "control and traction" on wet roads.
 Other Off-Road.com testers say it "resembles a tire more at home on the highway with a five-rib design that can channel water, but the silica-based tread compound grabs dirt and pulls through hard-pack trails."
 Users say the Cooper's construction is durable and chip-resistant.

 In one large test, the AT/3 scores well in many of the attributes off-roaders most care about, including braking on dry surfaces, resistance to hydroplaning, handling and ride comfort.
 It's traction in snow is also fairly decent, however braking performance on ice is fair at best.
 That leads that reviewer to conclude that the AT/3 is "A very good choice for areas where icy roads are rare."